re-framejs/re-framejs/docs/Performance-Problems.md

 the `=` comparison only to eventually work out that, indeed, the answer is `false`.

-This problem is exacerbated when components return a lot of hiccup, because lots of hiccup normally means lots of props which, in turn, means lots of `=` work to do on each of those props.
+This problem is exacerbated when components return a lot of jsx, because lots of jsx normally means lots of props which, in turn, means lots of `=` work to do on each of those props.
 Any rerender with those characteristics could end up chewing a lot of CPU cycles.